"""

 )

-if self.start_bg_eventloop_if_wsgi:
+if start_bg_eventloop_if_wsgi:

-"Background event loop scheduled",
+logger.log("Background event loop scheduled", level=logger.DEBUG)

 else: